nataliabench/Stock-Analysis/README.md

 ![alt text](https://github.com/nataliabench/Stock-Analysis/blob/c9daefed62704fceb11da3e89899f129e1f07053/Resources/VBA_Challenge_2017.png)
 ![alt text](https://github.com/nataliabench/Stock-Analysis/blob/c9daefed62704fceb11da3e89899f129e1f07053/Resources/VBA_Challenge_2018.png)

-The difference between the run times for the original script vs. refracted script were minimal but, still we saw a slower run time with our refracted code for both years.
-Below, you can find the original code run times.
+The difference between the run times for the original script vs. refracted script were minimal but, still we saw a faster run time with our refracted code for both years.
+Below, you can find the run times for the original code.

 ![alt text](https://github.com/nataliabench/Stock-Analysis/blob/590508a400b67972e389e55002c23652f5abbc7b/Resources/Original_Script_RunTime2017.png)
 ![alt text](https://github.com/nataliabench/Stock-Analysis/blob/590508a400b67972e389e55002c23652f5abbc7b/Resources/Original_Script_RunTime2018.png)

 # Summary
-Disadvantages and advantages of refractoring code Disadvantages and advantages on the original code vs. refractored code
+As we saw above, one clear advantage of refractoring code is reducing run times.
+Also, taking the time to write out the original code, step by step, requires more detailed-focused techniques, so once we decide to rewrite a code that is already functioning, we run into many bugs before it runs effectively.
+Because we copied the original code, finding small mistakes throughout the code takes time by rereading and running the script to debug the code.
+For example, I realized my final refractored code was not running because I had one mispelling from the original code that was not allowing the loops into the refracted code to run smoothly.
+It kept breaking my loop due to the mismatched values.
+As we described above, the cons tend to lie in time consuming aspects when trying to debug an original code that already performs the function.
+But, although it may take more time, refractoring your code leads to a more efficient, faster, and organized analysis of data.